arnobt78/Auto-Image-Slider--React-Fundamental-Project-7/README.md

 # Auto Image Slider - React, Vite, JavaScript, Custom CSS, React Slick, Slick Carousel Fundamental Project 7

-A **learning-focused React application** that demonstrates two ways to build an image slider: a **custom carousel** from scratch using React hooks, and a **library-based carousel** using React Slick.
-It is ideal for understanding state management, effects, event handling, and third-party library integration in React.
-You can try the live demo, clone the repo to run it locally, or reuse the components in your own projects.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Vite](https://img.shields.io/badge/Vite-4.1-646CFF?logo=vite)](https://vitejs.dev/)
 [![React](https://img.shields.io/badge/React-18.2-blue?logo=react)](https://react.dev/)